Carlo Maria Martini: Death and funeral

 Martini died in Gallarate on 31 August 2012.
 According to an online Zenit news statement about his death, Pope Benedict XVI, in his formal message of condolence sent by Cardinal Tarcisio Bertone, the Vatican Secretary of State, praised Martini's strength during his struggle with Parkinson's, his long service as Archbishop of Milan and his work as a scholar of the Bible.
 The Mayor of Milan, Giuliano Pisapia, led the tributes by saying, "Carlo Maria Martini illuminated the way for the entire city, not just for part of it.
 For this reason, today more than ever, Milan mourns its Archbishop."

 More than 150,000 people passed before Martini's casket in the metropolitan cathedral of Milan before the Requiem Mass, following the Ambrosian rite, on 3 September.
 At the beginning of the ceremony, the representative of Pope Benedict, Angelo Cardinal Comastri, vicar general of the Vatican City, read a message.
 Cardinal Scola presided over the concelebrated Mass and delivered the homily.
 At the end of the Mass, Cardinal Tettamanzi read his remembrance.
 Concelebrating with Cardinal Scola were Cardinals Comastri, Tettamanzi, Bagnasco, Piovanelli, Romeo, and Ravasi.
 Also present were the sister of Martini, Maris, his niece Giulia, and his nephew Giovanni.
 In attendance were Father Adolfo Nicolás SJ, superior general of the Society of Jesus, and representatives of other Christian denominations and the Jewish and Muslim communities.
 The Italian government was represented by Prime Minister Mario Monti and his wife.
 In a private ceremony Martini was buried in a tomb on the left side of the cathedral facing the main altar.

 Views

 Often considered to be one of the more liberal cardinals, Martini achieved widespread notice for his writings.
 On occasion Martini's views proved to be controversial, thus bringing him comparatively large amounts of media coverage.
-In the final interview he gave, shortly before his death, he urged major reforms to the Catholic Church, calling it "200 years out of date" and arguing that, "Our culture has aged, our churches are big and empty, and the church bureaucracy rises up, our rituals and our cassocks are pompous".

-Martini was known to be "progressive" on matters concerning human relationships, the possible ordination of women to the diaconate, and some bioethical questions, notably contraceptive use in certain more complex situations.
+Hours after his death, the Italian daily Corriere della Sera printed his final interview, in which he described the church as "200 years out of date", commenting: "Our culture has aged, our churches are big and empty and the church bureaucracy rises up.
+The Church must admit its mistakes and begin a radical change, starting from the Pope and the bishops.
+The pedophilia scandals oblige us to take a journey of transformation."Translated final interview with Martini National Catholic Reporter (NCR), 4 September 2012Martini was known to be "progressive" on matters concerning human relationships, the possible ordination of women to the diaconate, and some bioethical questions, notably contraceptive use in certain more complex situations.